gauravjot/graphite-md-server/src/content/v2.0/deploying.md

 ---
-title: Deploying Static Website (and Vercel)
+title: Deploying to Production
 description: This guide will help you deploy your Planum Docs website to any static hosting provider and Vercel.
 prev: configuration/sidebar
 next: deploying_planum/expressjs
+sort: 5
 ---

 ## Prerequisites